bskinn/sphobjinv/CONTRIBUTING.md

 ## Type Hints

-I'd like to [roll out typing](https://github.com/bskinn/sphobjinv/issues/132) on the project at some point in the near future, and add [`mypy`](https://github.com/python/mypy) checking to CI.
-(This would be a great PR to put together, for anyone interested....)
-For now, types on contributed code are welcomed, but optional.
+I'd like to [roll out typing](https://github.com/bskinn/sphobjinv/issues/132) on the project at some point in the future, and add [`mypy`](https://github.com/python/mypy) checking to CI.
+A top-to-bottom effort to add types doesn't make sense at the moment, though, given open issues like [#118] and [#290].
+So, for now, types on contributed code are welcomed, but optional.
 Once the codebase is typed, though, they will be a required part of any PR touching code.

 ## Documentation

-All of the project documentation (except the README) is generated via [Sphinx](https://github.com/sphinx-doc/sphinx), and should be updated for (at minimum) any behavior changes in the codebase.
-API changes should be documented in the relevant docstring(s), and possibly in the prose portions of the documentation as well.
+All of the project documentation except the README is generated via [Sphinx](https://github.com/sphinx-doc/sphinx).
+API changes must be documented in the relevant docstring(s), and possibly also in the prose portions of the documentation.
 Please use the modified [NumPy-style](https://numpydoc.readthedocs.io/en/latest/format.html) formatting for docstrings that is already in use in the project.
+Other changes may also warrant documentation changes.

 A large number of reStructuredText substitutions are defined in the `rst_epilog` setting within `conf.py`, to make the documentation source more readable.
 Feel